Ashanks70/Engineering_4_Notebooks/README.md

 ![sim](images/Beamsim.png)

 ### Reflection
 We ended up making it taller, but thinner, and ended up with a deflection of 37 mm afterwards.
+Making it more compact decreased the stress and therfore displacement to reduce our deflection as a whole.

 &nbsp;